Can I Become a Nurse at 50+? Age and Nursing School

 6. You enjoy learning.
 Unlike younger students, who view school as drudgery, you know you’re getting valuable information and that it’s going to serve you well.
 You pay attention, take notes, and really study.
 You’re glad to be in class, because it means a new career is on the horizon.

-Worried about being “too old” to become a nurse?
+Worried about being “too old”?
 Don’t be!

 You will dismiss any doubts about being “too old” to go to school when we tell you that nursing students tend to be older than typical college students: